DessimozLab/fold_tree/docsource/index.rst

    from foldtree.src import treescore

-   # use the functions in the modules
+   # use the functions somehow.
+   # comments/help are provided in the code

-There are examples of how to use the different functions in the notebooks in the notebooks folder.
+There are also examples of how to use the different functions in the notebooks in the notebooks folder.

 Troubleshooting
 ---------------